2017-2018 Preparation for Public Performances

 Who should join the harp ensemble?
 Beginner to Advanced Harpists can take part in the ensemble since the repertoire offers different degrees of difficulty.
-The player can choose between two to five sections according to his/her capacity of reading and playing the harp.

 The Chattanooga Harp Ensemble rehearsals are the second Sunday of the month from 2 - 4 pm at the JPG Harp Connections Studio, 703 Courtney Lane, Chattanooga TN.
 Harpists of all levels are invited to participate in the harp ensemble.

 Where do members get the ensemble music?
 We collect our music on our Drop Box which is available to all members.